plone/mockup-training/overview.rst

 ------------------------------

 Mockup is using RequireJS and Common JS modules at the same time.
-For all frontend related stuff, RequireJS with it's configuration in `js/config.js` and `define` method is used.
-For all build infrastructure related stuff, CommonJS modules, with it's `module.exports` declarations are used.
+For all frontend related stuff, RequireJS with its configuration in `js/config.js` and `define` method is used.
+For all build infrastructure related stuff, CommonJS modules, with its `module.exports` declarations are used.

 If you are aware about this distinction, you can avoid some head wrangling moments.